StackStorm-Exchange/stackstorm-docker/README.md

 ## Actions

-### Build docker image
+### Build image

-This action builds a docker image given a path to Dockerfile (could be directory containing Dockerfile or path to Dockerfile or remote URL containing Dockerfile) and a tag to use for the image.
+`docker.build_image` - This action builds a docker image given a path to Dockerfile (could be directory containing Dockerfile or path to Dockerfile or remote URL containing Dockerfile) and a tag to use for the image.

+### Container exec

+`docker.container_exec` - Run a command inside the given container.
+Similar to docker exec.

+### Container get

+`docker.container_get` - Return the container object from the given name or ID.
+Return None if the container does not exist.

+### Container run

+`docker.container_run` - Run a container.
+By default, it will wait for the container to finish and return its logs, similar to docker run.

+### Container start

+`docker.container_start` - Start the given container.
+Similar to the docker start command, but doesn’t support attach options.

+### Container stop

+`docker.container_stop` - Stop the given container.

+### Image get

+`docker.image_get` - Return the image object from the given name or ID.
+Return None if the image does not exist.

 ### Pull docker image

-This action pulls a docker image from docker registry.
+`docker.pull_image` - This action pulls a docker image from docker registry.
 Image is identified by repository and tag.

 ### Push docker image

-This action pushes an image to a docker registry.
+`docker.push_image` - This action pushes an image to a docker registry.
 Image is identified by repository and tag.

 ## Sensors